antoncuranz/homelab/README.md

 ### 🤫 Setting up initial secrets

-The following will ask you for Cloudflare and 1Password credentials and create respective kubernetes secrets:
+The following will ask you for Cloudflare and 1Password credentials and creates respective kubernetes secrets:
 ```sh
 make external
 ```